powsybl/powsybl-metrix/docs/metrix.md

 ## Remedial actions

 Only defined topological remedial actions can be used by Metrix.
-They are defined per contingency in an third file with the following syntax.
-On the first line is the keyword `NB` followed by the number of remedial actions defined, eg:
+They are defined per contingency in a third file with the following syntax.
+On the first line is the keyword `NB` followed by the number of remedial actions defined, e.g.:
 ```text
 NB;5;
 ```